 Centro Cultural La Malagueta (La Malagueta Cultural Center), Malaga

-The contest between man and bull appears often in Picasso's sketches and paintings.
-In a 1925 painting of his son Paul, the child was dressed in the traditional costume of a bullfighter with the red cape in one hand.
-In the background, one can see the subtle outline of a bullring arena.
+This early exposure left a lasting mark on Picasso’s work.
+The contest between man and bull appears repeatedly in his sketches and paintings.
+In a 1925 portrait of his son Paul, the child is shown dressed as a bullfighter, red cape in hand, with the subtle outline of a bullring visible in the background.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Malaga.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.